 Department of Machine Learning and Data Processing - Faculty of Informatics

-- This is an interdisciplinary course that extends the knowledge of bachelor students.
+- This is an interdisciplinary course that extends the knowledge of bachelor students of all study branches.
 The course is especially recommended for students of Bioinformatics.

 - Course Enrolment Limitations

 - The course is also offered to the students of the fields other than those the course is directly associated with.

 - fields of study / plans the course is directly associated with